denisdefreyne/adsf/README.md

 The `:root` option is required; it should contain the path to the web root.

 You can also specify an `:index_filenames` option, containing the names of the index filenames that will be served when a directory containing an index file is requested.
-Usually, this will simply be `[ 'index.html' ]`, but under different circumstances (when using IIS, for exmaple), the array may have to be modified to include index filenames such as `default.html` or `index.xml`.
+Usually, this will simply be `[ 'index.html' ]`, but under different circumstances (when using IIS, for example), the array may have to be modified to include index filenames such as `default.html` or `index.xml`.
 Here’s an example middleware/application stack that uses custom index filenames:

 	use Adsf::Rack::IndexFileFinder,
 	  :root => "public/",